vinegarhq/vinegarhq.github.io/src/Sober/Installation/index.md

 - Flatpak installed on your system.

 > Sober is not distributed anywhere else but our self-hosted Flatpak repository.<br>
-If you don’t have Flatpak installed on your system, you can install it by going to https://flatpak.org/setup/ and following the guide there for the installation of Flatpak.
+If you don’t have Flatpak installed on your system, you can install it by going to [Flatpak's setup page](https://flatpak.org/setup/) and following the guide there.

 ## Instructions
 ### To install